Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Future Directions

 \subsection{(IN)terdisciplinary Research in Linguistics and Demography}

-Achieving effective misinformation detection across LRLs requires more than just incremental advancements in current models.
-Instead of a "one-size-fits-all" approach demanding extensive data and resources, a more practical and immediate strategy is to group languages based on shared semantic structures or regional similarities.
+Shared semantic structures and regional similarities could be used to group languages for more efficient training and model development \cite{ponti2019modeling}.
 Linguists could contribute by identifying language usage patterns, while demographers provide insights into cultural and regional contexts, ensuring that models are contextually relevant and adaptable to real-world scenarios.
-This collaboration also help ensure that models are developed with an awareness of ethical concerns, making detection systems more socially responsible.
+This collaboration would also help to ensure that models are developed with an awareness of ethical concerns, making detection systems more socially responsible \cite{hammerl2022multilingual}.